th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 gRPC pins use gRPC technology for synchronous client-server API calls between different boxes in the cluster.

-Logically gRPC pin can stand for server endpoint and client endpoint.
-For these cases th2 specification contains appropriate connection types:
+Logically, a gRPC pin can stand for server endpoint and client endpoint.
+For these cases, th2 specification contains corresponding connection types:
 - `connection-type: grpc-server`
 - `connection-type: grpc-client`

 <notice info>

-`grpc-client` pins affect on the box's config map only.
-Technically, you can connect to gRPC server without created client pins, but is convenient to have generated endpoints configuration.
+`grpc-client` pins affect the box's config map only.
+Technically, you can connect to gRPC server without created client pins, but it is convenient to have generated endpoints configuration.

 </notice>

-If `connection-type` is `grpc-server`, you should specify `service-classes` as array; if `grpc-client` - `service-class` as string
+If `connection-type` is `grpc-server`, you should specify `service-classes` as array; if `grpc-client` - `service-class` as string.

 ```yaml
   pins: